 "A witness examined by one party may be crossexamined upon any matter within the scope of the direct examination by each other party to the action in such order as the court directs."
 (Evid.
-Code, § 773, subd. (a).)
-"Recross-examination' is an examination of a witness by a cross-examiner subsequent to a redirect examination of the witness."
+Code, § 773, subd. (a).) "'Recross-examination' is an examination of a witness by a cross-examiner subsequent to a redirect examination of the witness."
 (Evid.
 Code, § 763.)
-"The examination of a witness shall proceed in the following phases: examination. direct cross-examination. examination, recross-examination, redirect continuing thereafter by redirect and recrossexamination."
+"The examination of a witness shall proceed in the following phases: direct examination, crossexamination, redirect examination, examination, and continuing thereafter by redirect and recross-examination."
 (Evid.
 Code, § 772, subd. (a).)